 Art History and Archaeology

-The goal of the department is to develop the student's critical understanding of visual culture in both art historical and archaeological contexts.
-Undergraduates are offered a diverse selection of courses in the art and archaeology of Africa, the Americas, Asia, and Europe.
 Students are encouraged to supplement their art historical and archaeological studies with courses in other fields, to participate in internships at local museums and galleries, and to take advantage of Maryland's study abroad programs.
-Students with GPAs of 3.5 or higher and who have completed a minimum of 60 credits may apply to the department's honors program.
+Students who have completed a minimum of 60 credits may apply to the Department's honors program.

-Professors: A. Colantuono, M. Gill, J. Kuo, S. Mansbach
+Professors: A. Colantuono, E. Honig, J. Kuo, S. Mansbach, J. Shannon

-Associate Professors: A. McEwen, J. Shannon, A. Volk
+Associate Professors: M. Gensheimer, A. McEwen, J. Saggese, A. Volk

 Departmental advising is mandatory for all majors.
-Once registration begins, students must come in for departmental advising before the department can remove their registration block.
+Once registration begins, students must make an appointment for departmental advising before the department can remove their registration block.
 Students should check for registration blocks and advising hours.

 Students should consult the department's undergraduate advisor for general and mandatory advising matters including registration and advising block removal, study abroad questions, and museum internships.
 For specific questions regarding the major and minor programs and requirements, special situations, issues with academic probation, as well as for special permissions, please contact the director of undergraduate studies.